MicrosoftDocs/windows-dev-docs/windows-apps-src/xaml-platform/using-the-xaml-hosting-api.md

 The way you use the UWP XAML hosting API in your code depends on your application type, the design of your application, and other factors.
 To help illustrate how to use this API in the context of a complete application, this article refers to code from the following samples.

+### C++ Win32

+There are several samples on GitHub that demonstrate how to use the UWP XAML hosting API in a C++ Win32 application:

+  * [XamlHostingSample](https://github.com/Microsoft/Windows-appsample-Xaml-Hosting).
+This sample demonstrates how to add the UWP [InkCanvas](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inkcanvas), [InkToolbar](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inktoolbar), and [MediaPlayerElement](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.mediaplayerelement) controls to a C++ Win32 application.
-  * **C/C++ Win32:** The [XamlIslands32](https://github.com/clarkezone/cppwinrt/tree/master/Desktop/XamlIslandsWin32) sample on GitHub.
-This sample demonstrates how to use the UWP XAML hosting API in a simple Win32 application and handle DPI changes.
+  * [XamlIslands32](https://github.com/clarkezone/cppwinrt/tree/master/Desktop/XamlIslandsWin32).
+This sample demonstrates how to add several basic UWP controls to a C++ Win32 application and handle DPI changes.

+### WPF and Windows Forms

-  * **WPF:** The WPF version of the [**WindowsXamlHost**](https://github.com/Microsoft/WindowsCommunityToolkit/tree/master/Microsoft.Toolkit.Win32/Microsoft.Toolkit.Wpf.UI.XamlHost) control in the Windows Community Toolkit.
-This control derives from [**System.Windows.Interop.HwndHost**](https://docs.microsoft.com/dotnet/api/system.windows.interop.hwndhost.aspx) and uses the UWP XAML hosting API internally.
-For background information about using **System.Windows.Interop.HwndHost** in a WPF application, see [Hosting Win32 Content in WPF](https://docs.microsoft.com/dotnet/framework/wpf/advanced/hosting-win32-content-in-wpf).
+The [WindowsXamlHost](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control in the Windows Community Toolkit acts as a reference sample for using the UWP hosting API in WPF and Windows Forms applications.
+The source code is available at the following locations:

+  * For the WPF version of the control, [go here](https://github.com/Microsoft/WindowsCommunityToolkit/tree/master/Microsoft.Toolkit.Win32/Microsoft.Toolkit.Wpf.UI.XamlHost).
+The WPF version derives from [**System.Windows.Interop.HwndHost**](https://docs.microsoft.com/dotnet/api/system.windows.interop.hwndhost).
-  * **Windows Forms:** The Windows Forms version of the [**WindowsXamlHost**](https://github.com/Microsoft/WindowsCommunityToolkit/tree/master/Microsoft.Toolkit.Win32/Microsoft.Toolkit.Forms.UI.XamlHost) control in the Windows Community Toolkit.
-This control derives from [**System.Windows.Forms.Control**](https://docs.microsoft.com/dotnet/api/system.windows.forms.control) and uses the UWP XAML hosting API internally.
+  * For the Windows Forms version of the control, [go here](https://github.com/Microsoft/WindowsCommunityToolkit/tree/master/Microsoft.Toolkit.Win32/Microsoft.Toolkit.Forms.UI.XamlHost).
+The Windows Forms version derives from [**System.Windows.Forms.Control**](https://docs.microsoft.com/dotnet/api/system.windows.forms.control).

 ## Prerequisites